 Measure the apple juice you made in the slow cooker, and add 3/4 cup of sugar for each cup of juice.
 I had 3 pints of juice (6 cups), so I used 4.5 cups of sugar.

-You can add 1 teaspoon of butter to help prevent foam.
+You can add 1 teaspoon of butter (not margarine) to help prevent foam, the bubbles that form on top of the boiling juice.

 NOTE: I didn't do that and there's lots of foam in that kettle in the photo below!
 If this happens you can skim most of the foam off with a spoon, but believe me it's rather tedious.
 It would be much easier to add the butter.